 Emily Bendorf: We get a lot of requests for collateral.

 Pam Didner: (laughs) I know you do!

 Emily Bendorf: As I’m sure most sales enablement and marketing team do, um, and really to evolve that collateral from, you know, one-page handout to something that’s a little more interactive and digital and personalized.
-And so that’s something that we’re focused on improving.
-And then really this year, uh, you know, just given the environment that we’ve been in, our travel managers and our sales team have tried to create engagement opportunities in the virtual space.
-And so we’ve hosted quite a few, um, webinars or, uh, digital events.
+So that’s something that we’re focused on improving.
+Then really this year, just given the environment that we’ve been in, our travel managers and our sales team have tried to create engagement opportunities in the virtual space.
+So we’ve hosted quite a few, um, webinars or, uh, digital events.
 And that has been helpful, you know, to get information out to our customers en mass, especially things that are really hot topics for them.
 Yeah.
 So, um, so that’s a way that we’ve been partnering very closely with our sales team this year, as well.